 “I don’t think we make films about adversarial subjects,” Hegedus adds.
 “We tend to be rooting for our characters. ...
 Things can change very quickly today.
 Look at gay marriage.
 I think there’s an opening now in the culture, pushed on by social media, and animals are one [issue] that is pushing the fastest.”

 Hegedus notes that during the filming, the National Institute of Health decided it wasn’t going to use animals for testing anymore, while other groups such as Sea World and Ringling Bros. and Barnum & Bailey are crumpling in the face of public pressure.

-The directors will appear at the festival with another famous documentarian, Werner Herzog.
 “Herzog has always wanted to punch us out, I think.
 I’ve only met him once,” Pennebaker says.
 “I think it had to do with [Richard] Leacock [one of the British founders of cinéma vérité], his determined enemy” [Leacock was also an assistant cameraman on "Monterey Pop"].

-“He’s not a fan of cinéma vérité style,” Hegedus agrees, “but I like his films.”
+“He’s not a fan of cinéma vérité style,” Hegedus says, “but I like his films.”

 So what happens when married filmmakers disagree while working?

 “We usually get divorced,” Hegedus jokes.
 “No, I think since we have the same goal, in the end it usually works out.”